ckpsang06/Dragon-Ball/README.md

 - Game playthrough: https://youtu.be/W9S7csXrQNM

 Game Introduction:
 Spaceship is a war between a humans and aliens.
 Players have to try their best to protect the earth from the attacking of aliens by controling the spaceship and shooting the alien ship.
-If playeys let more than 3 aliens go to the earth, it will be destroyed.
+If players let more than 3 aliens go to the earth, it will be destroyed.

 How to play the game:
 - Press W to go up ,press S to go down ,press A to go to the left, press D to go the right.